Guest Speakers

 Both days via Zoom

 It’s not easy being a freelancer right now.
-Here’s an immersive weekend to figure out your best way forward now.
+Here’s an immersive weekend to figure out your best way forward.

 Scholarships available for writers who identify as Black, Indigenous, and/or people of color.